What Is Safety Training and Education?

 - Cultivates knowledge about safety events;

-- Safety managers can actively depend on the results of good safety training.
+- Safety managers can actively monitor the results of good safety training.

 Good safety training courses are defined by being: